The region covering Spain and Portugal that every traveller should visit

 You can spend some time exploring both Barca d’Alva and Pinhão on Good Housekeeping's eight-day Douro Cruise.

-On Good Housekeeping's eight-day tour of northern Portugal you'll visit Porto and Favaios along with the pretty town of Lamego, known as the birthplace of port wine.
-You'll enjoy some wine tastings before and walk the town's striking baroque staircase, which winds up to the shrine of Nossa Senhora dos Remédios, decorated with intricate azulejo tiles.
+On Good Housekeeping’s eight-day tour of northern Portugal you’ll visit Porto and Favaios along with the pretty town of Lamego, known as the birthplace of port wine.
+You’ll enjoy some wine tastings before a walk to the town’s striking baroque staircase, which winds up to the shrine of Nossa Senhora dos Remédios, decorated with intricate azulejo tiles.

 What are the best wine tours in the Douro Valley?